svanhalla/prompt-lab/PROMPT.md

 - Local smoke tests (CLI commands and API endpoints) behave as documented without manual tweaks.

 - Test coverage meets the configured threshold (≥ 70% by default).

+- API and Web server verified to start and return expected responses during local smoke tests and CI.

 ## Deliverables